isaaclyman/hackyhack/README.md

   - `RECTANGLE-ROUNDED` is a rectangle with rounded corners.
   - `RECTANGLE-BLANK` or `BLANK` is a rectangle with no visible border.
   - `OVAL` is a round shape.
+- `NAME` gives a name to this context so you can refer to it later.
+See `USE`.
 - `LAYER` is used to place elements above each other.
 LAYER 1 would appear above LAYER 0 if they overlap.
 If two overlapping elements are drawn on LAYER 0, it's uncertain which one will be on top (undefined behavior).
 - `LEFT` (required) is used to set the distance (as a percent) from the left edge of the screen.
 0 means it starts at the left edge; 50 means it starts halfway across the screen.
 - `TOP` (required) is used to set the distance (as a percent) from the top edge of the screen.
 0 means it starts at the top; 50 means it starts halfway down the screen.